 A bit mask used to identify which bits in an IP address correspond to the network and subnet portions of the address.
-This mask is often referred to as the subnet mask because the network portion of the address can be determined by the encoding inherent in an IP address.
+This mask is often referred to as the subnet mask because the network portion of the address (i.e., the network mask) can be determined by the encoding inherent in an IP address.
+See also: Classless Interdomain Routing.